rmvanhees/moniplot/README.md

 Note that this project has just started and all software is still under developement.
 Therefore, its API is still not stable.

+The class MONplot is a rewrite of pyS5p::S5Pplot.
+The latter was developed for data of the Tropomi SWIR instrument on Sentinel 5 precursor.
+MONplot should not be limited to a particular instrument (with a 2D detector).